Brand Strategy for Small Museums and Nonprofits

 —Heidi Ruhe, Corporate Strategist, Ingalls Health System

-This new seven-part video branding guide also includes three separate hour-long phone consulting sessions.
+This new guided brand strategy tutorial includes a seven-part video series and three separate hour-long phone consulting sessions.
 These ensure that purchasers not only build a robust Brand Pyramid for their organization but that they also get feedback throughout the process, maximizing value from the Brand Pyramid once it’s completed.

 “Building Your Brand Pyramid” Tutorial Offer